 What Would a Site Survey Show?

-A wireless site survey gives out a blueprint showing the placement of walls, desks, or other equipment.
-The survey also gives several types of results like a heat map and a color-coded map showing signal strength throughout the area according to AP placement.
-Your map can detect and signify that strength is too low in some areas where the teams can move APs or add units.
+A wireless site survey provides a blueprint showing the placement of walls, desks, and other equipment.
+The survey also gives several types of results, like a heat map and a color-coded map showing signal strength throughout the area according to AP placement.
+Your map can detect and signify that the strength is too low in some areas where the teams can move APs or add units.

 Final Words

 Skipping a site survey can be a recipe for disaster.
-It may save you some bucks initially but it will cost you a lot more in the long run.
-Connect with professionals from Ranger’s Wifi to learn more about this.
+It may save you some bucks initially, but it will cost you a lot more in the long run.
+Connect with professionals from RangerWi-Fi to learn more.